PME broken with Intel OpenCL on OSX

 - check the compiled exec size vs the minimum requirement (~ I've code, just need to dig it up and rebase it).

-#3 Updated by Szilárd Páll about 1 year ago
+#3 Updated by Szilárd Páll over 1 year ago

 Correction: glanced over the fact that you got a clFFT error.
 That likely means that clFFT doesn't work on your hardware + compiler combo.
 Are you running OSX?
 I don't think we've tested anything other than Linux with igc (and the proprietary drivers too IIRC).

-#7 Updated by Erik Lindahl about 1 year ago
+#7 Updated by Erik Lindahl over 1 year ago

 Apple has merely announced that it will be deprecated a year from now.